jeffelin/AI-ML-Python-Learning/README.md

 # ML Projects To Do

 I am working on learning and applying AI programs.
 Most of the work here is open sourced and done with the help of prev. creators.
 I played with a lot of the programs.
 All credits are attached within specific applications.
+I am also working on my Beginner AI Book!

+- Technique: 5-10 small projects (<60 minutes>) in this github + 1 big independent project (>2 hours) every 2 weeks in indivdual githubs

+- Learning: Tests, Textbooks, Quizzes, Tutorials, Lectures, Writing

 Suggestions can be sent to jefflincreates@gmail.com!
+Below are accountability measures and updates.

 ## Main Techniques

-Linear Regression, Classification, Neural Network
+Linear Regression, Classification, Neural Networks, App Development

 ## Main libraries